Create and edit fields (attributes)

 Installing a solution or publishing customizations can interfere with normal system operation.
 We recommend that you schedule a solution to be published when it’s least disruptive to users.

-Attribute Manager is a tool that XrmToolbox community developed for Dynamics 365 for Customer Engagement apps.
+Attribute Manager is a tool that XrmToolbox community developed for Dynamics 365 Customer Engagement (on-premises).
 Please see the Developer tools topic for community developed tools.

 The community tools are not a product of Microsoft Dynamics and does not extend support to the community tools.
 If you have questions pertaining to the tool, please contact the publisher.
 More Information: XrmToolBox.